On This Page, You Will Find:

 - An overview of the Rural Community Immigration Pilot (RCIP) and how it works

-- A full list of the 14 participating rural and remote Canadian communities
+- The full list of the 14 participating rural communities

 - Pictou County, Nova Scotia